 - Saturn has at least 150 moons.
 53 of these have been given formal names.
 The largest of the moons is called Titan and is the second largest of the solar system.
-Jupiters moon Ganymede is larger.
-Titan has it’s own atmosphere made up of mostly nitrogen.
-It is composed from water ice and rock.
+Jupiter’s moon Ganymede is larger.
+Titan has its atmosphere made up of mostly nitrogen.
+It is composed of water ice and rock.

 - Saturn has the lowest density of all the planets.
-In fact its density is so low that if there was a body of water big enough, Saturn would actually float in it!
+Its density is so low that if there were a body of water big enough, Saturn would float in it!

 - Saturn is not a perfect sphere but is slightly flattened.
 Its equator measurement is 10% less than its polar measurements.
 This is thought to be because of its quick rotation and its density.

 - Saturn’s atmosphere is mostly Hydrogen.
-As you get further into the planet the layers of hydrogen get more dense until they become metallic leaving a very hot core at the centre.
+As you get further into the planet, the layers of hydrogen get denser until they become metallic leaving a very hot core at the centre.

-- Saturn appears yellow in colour.
+- Saturn appears yellow.
 This is due to an outer layer of ammonia crystals in its atmosphere.
 Underneath these crystals is a layer of clouds mostly made up of water ice.
 Below that are layers of sulfur ice and cold hydrogen mixtures.

 - Saturn has a much weaker magnetic field than Jupiter.
 It is even slightly weaker than that found on Earth.

-- Saturn experiences regular storms called “Great White Spots” These storms were first spotted back in 1876 and have appeared to happen every 20 to 30 years and can cover the entire planet.
+- Saturn experiences regular storms called “Great White Spots”.
+These storms were first spotted back in 1876 and had appeared to happen every 20 to 30 years and can cover the entire planet.